Kragrathea/pgcode/README.md

 The above URL should take you to the PrettyGCode home page.
 If don't have your printer machine set to require login it should automatically connect.
 If you have your system secured you will have to use an API key to allow access.
 To configure the connection to the printer click on the connection button in the upper right of the screen.
 There you can enter your server address and any API key.
 ![Screen2](https://raw.githubusercontent.com/Kragrathea/pgcode/main/img/pgc_screen2.jpg)

+ # Using an API key to connect
+If you have Moonraker secured behind a user name and password then you can use an API key to allow PrettyGCode to connect.

 You can get your API key in Fluidd via the System configuration menu
 ![Screen1](https://raw.githubusercontent.com/Kragrathea/pgcode/main/img/pgc_apikeylocation.jpg)

 # Troubleshooting connections
 For now to trouble shoot the connection you need to open the browsers developer console and look for warnings in the console.